 A primary focus of St Paul’s curriculum is to raise aspirations; create a sense of personal pride in achievement; provide a purpose and relevance for learning and ultimately to help every child find their strengths and interests.
 Our focus on curriculum development promotes teaching and learning experiences which are always carefully designed to ensure coverage and progression.
 High quality visits and visitors are also chosen to enhance the curriculum, which provides pupils with memorable experiences combining to create diverse and rich opportunities from which children can learn and develop a range of transferable skills.
 Subject leaders play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review where impact and outcomes for all children are always central.

 St Paul’s provides a highly inclusive environment where learners enjoy their education and pupils at all levels are helped to achieve their potential.
+We use our Pupil Premium funding effectively to support the needs of disadvantaged pupils, whilst ensuing this additional financial support positively impacts on all pupils.
 Those who are most able are challenged and encouraged to expand their skills and knowledge through varied curriculum opportunities.
 Those who find learning more difficult are encouraged and given targeted support to embed skills; to develop at their own pace and to learn in a style that best suits their individual needs.

 Sport has a high profile at St Paul’s, and pupils are introduced to a huge variety of activities to promote physical health and wellbeing.
 A range of clubs gives learners an opportunity to access a wide variety of activities after school hours and during lunch times.
 Traditional sports such as netball and football are complimented by curling, running, athletics, tag rugby, dance, gymnastics and weekly swimming sessions.
 Giving sport a focus across St Paul’s has engaged many children including those with SEND.